-Materials which are purchased for a product or service or a cost center and charged directly to the product or service or a cost center are called direct materials.
+Direct Material CostCosts incurred on Materials which are purchased for the purpose of manufacture of a product or generation of a service or a cost center and charged directly to the product or service or the cost center accordingly are called direct material costs.

-We generally see that some material costs (identified as indirect materials), some labour/labor costs (identified as indirect labour/labor), rents, depreciation costs, salaries of staff, warehousing costs etc are of such a nature.
+Some material costs (identified as indirect materials), some labour/labor costs (identified as indirect labour/labor), rents, depreciation costs, salaries of staff, warehousing costs etc. are of such a nature.

 These costs are collectively called overheads.

-"A", "B" and "C" are 3 products manufactured in the organisation.
+IllustrationA, B and C are 3 products manufactured in the organisation.

 Materials, Labour/Labor and other direct expenses which are used up separately for each product form the direct costs for the products.